-This example uses the mysqlbackup command to make an incremental backup of a MySQL server, including all databases and tables.
+This example uses mysqlbackup to make an incremental backup of a MySQL server, including all databases and tables.
 We show two alternatives, one using the --incremental-base option and the other using the --start-lsn option.

 With the --incremental-base option, you do not have to keep track of LSN values between one backup and the next.
-Instead, you specify the directory of the previous backup (either full or incremental), and mysqlbackup figures out the starting point for this backup based on the metadata of the earlier one.
-Because you need a known set of directory names, you might use hardcoded names or generate a sequence of names in your own backup script, rather than using the --with-timestamp option.
+Instead, you can just specify the location of the previous directory backup (either full or incremental), and mysqlbackup figures out the starting point for this backup based on the metadata of the earlier one.
+Because you need a known set of directory names, you might want to use hardcoded names or generate a sequence of names in your own backup script, rather than using the --with-timestamp option.

-'''

-$ mysqlbackup --defaults-file=/home/pekka/.my.cnf --incremental \

---incremental-base=dir:/incr-backup/wednesday \

---incremental-backup-dir=/incr-backup/thursday \

-backup

-...many lines of output...

-mysqlbackup: Backup created in directory '/incr-backup/thursday'

-mysqlbackup: start_lsn: 2654255717

-mysqlbackup: incremental_base_lsn: 2666733462

-mysqlbackup: end_lsn: 2666736714
+''' $ mysqlbackup --defaults-file=/home/dbadmin/.my.cnf --incremental \ --incremental-base=dir:/incr-backup/wednesday \ --incremental-backup-dir=/incr-backup/thursday \ backup ...many lines of output... mysqlbackup: Backup created in directory '/incr-backup/thursday' mysqlbackup: start_lsn: 2654255717 mysqlbackup: incremental_base_lsn: 2666733462 mysqlbackup: end_lsn: 2666736714

-'''

-'''

-101208 17:14:58 mysqlbackup: mysqlbackup completed OK!
+101208 17:14:58 mysqlbackup: mysqlbackup completed OK! '''

-'''